EJFleet/pp2-travel-quiz/README.md

 ### Languages Used

-The program was created entirely with Python 3.12.2
+The program was created with Python 3.12.2.

 ### Frameworks, Libraries & Programs Used